Section III: General Policies and Procedures

 First Floor: Gymnasium, Statesmen Athletic Department offices.

-Second Floor: ICT, physical education classrooms, and faculty offices
+Second Floor: Physical Education classrooms and faculty offices

 Sand Volleyball Court